-• Infrastructure measures for collection, disposal and treatment of wastewater contributing to achieve compliance with Directive 91/271/EEC, incl. for projects which implementation has started in 2014-2020;

-- Infrastructure measures for water supply regarding Directive 98/83/EC [Directive (EU) 2020/2184] contributing to the reduction of water losses on the water supply network and to the improvement of the water quality, incl. for projects which implementation has started in 2014-2020: - Development of RFSs for future financing for newly consolidated regions Blagoevgrad, Kyustendil, Lovech, Montana, Pazardzhik, Razgrad after the consolidation of the last 6 regions in the country; - Support for development of RBMPs assessments, data collection, etc.; - Measures related to monitoring and assessment of the quality of the water intended for human consumption in regard to the recast Directive.
+- Infrastructure measures (preparation and implementation) for collection, disposal and treatment of wastewater contributing to achieve compliance with Directive 91/271/EEC, incl. for projects which implementation has started in 2014-2020; - Infrastructure measures (preparation and implementation) for water supply regarding Directive 98/83/EC [Directive (EU) 2020/2184] contributing to the reduction of water losses on the water supply network and to the improvement of the water quality, incl. for projects which implementation has started in 2014-2020; - Development of RFSs for future financing for newly consolidated regions Blagoevgrad, Kyustendil, Lovech, Montana, Pazardzhik, Razgrad - after the consolidation of the last 6 regions in the country; - Support for development of RBMPs assessments, data collection, etc.; - Measures related to monitoring and assessment of the quality of the water intended for human consumption in regard to the recast Directive.

 The investments in WSS infrastructure are determined within the National Investment WSS Plan - an enabling condition for the WSS sector.
 The needs of over EUR 2.88 bln under both Directives - on drinking water and on wastewater, for the agglomerations above 10 000 PE significantly exceed the available financing under the European funds.
 For water supply the estimated needs are EUR 1.79 bln and for wastewater disposal and treatment - EUR 1.09 bln.
 In addition to the ERDF/CF funding and the national cofinancing, own budget of the Water Operators is envisaged.
-In 2021-2027 the planned investments are in compliance with the regional approach following the principle "one separate WSS territory (consolidated region) - one consolidated WSS operator (Regional Water Operator) - one RFS - one project".
-The provision of investments only to WSS operators in consolidated regions is in line with the policy in the WSS sector for aggregation of the water supply and sanitation systems, thereby ensuring greater stability for WSS operators to become self-sufficient, to be able to maintain the infrastructure and to renew investments.
-The ownership of the infrastructure is municipal and state, and the regionalization of management and planning takes into account the needs of the territory in its entirety, but taking into account at the same time the regional characteristics.
+In 2021-2027 the planned investments focus on the implementation of the regional approach following the principle "one separate WSS territory (consolidated region) - one consolidated WSS operator (Regional Water Operator) - one RFS - one project".
+The provision of investments to WSS operators in consolidated regions is in line with the policy in the WSS sector for aggregation of the water supply and sanitation systems, thereby ensuring greater stability for WSS operators to become self-sufficient, to be able to maintain the infrastructure and to renew investments, and the remaining investments support the overall state policy in implementing the European commitments under Directive 91/271/EEC.
+The ownership of the infrastructure remains municipal and state, and the planning is directed to regionalization, taking into account the needs of the territory in its entirety, but taking into account at the same time the regional characteristics.
 The regionalization of operators becomes mandatory with the adoption of the draft Law on WSS.
 An important role for the stability of the WSS operators is playing the Bulgarian WSS Holding EAD with a capital of 1 billion Euro provided by the state budget.
 The Holding is a principal of the operators, not only providing to its subsidiaries general management and control services in the field of public procurement, technical assistance, advice, participation and financing related to their investment activities under EU funds, provision of guarantees, etc., but also guaranteeing their financial and operational status to ensure sustainable performance of the WSS projects.